HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion-v-2-1/README.md

 ## Known Issues
 * Initial random noise generation has been moved to CPU.
-Contrary to when noise is generated on Gaudi, CPU-generated random noise produces consistent output regardless of whether HPU Graph API is used or not.
+Contrary to when noise is generated on Gaudi, CPU-generated random noise produces consistent output regardless of whether HPU Graphs API is used or not.
-* The model supports batch sizes up to 16 on Gaudi and up to 8 on Gaudi2 for output images 512x512px, and batch size 1 for images 768x768px on Gaudi and Gaudi2.
+* The model supports batch sizes up to 16 on Gaudi and up to 8 on Gaudi 2 for output images 512x512px, and batch size 1 for images 768x768px on Gaudi and Gaudi 2.